 Getting Around Goa

-Cabs are ridiculously overpriced in Goa, there’s a reason why Ola and Uber are not allowed in the entire state and that’s due to the taxi union that has strong armed all independent cab drivers into falling in line.
+Cabs are ridiculously overpriced in Goa, there’s a reason why Ola and Uber are not allowed in the entire state.
+That’s due to the taxi union that has strong armed all independent cab drivers into falling in line.
 If you can drive a car or ride a scooter in Goa, that’s the best way of getting from one place to another and is much more economical due to the relatively relaxed fuel prices.

 While the state bus transit network in Goa is steadily improving, it’s not there yet.
-But if you do have a lot of time on your hands and can’t drive or ride a vehicle it is definitely not as bad an option as you would initially think.
+But if you do have a lot of time on your hands and can’t drive or ride a vehicle it’s definitely not as bad an option as you would initially think.

-While this stereotype holds true and Goa is one of the most happening cities when it comes to nightlife in the whole world, along with being the favorite Indian destination to unwind, there’s so much more to Goa.
+To be fair, this stereotype holds true to an extent.
+Goa is indeed one of the most happening cities when it comes to nightlife, along with being the favorite Indian destination to unwind.
+But at the same time, there’s so much more to Goa.

-Goa has a lot of history and since it is extremely rich when it comes to the cultural side of things, beautiful churches, uncompromising forts and bustling markets.
-The more you explore Goa the more layers you discover to this amazing city-state and the worlds that not only live but thrive in this beautiful sunshine state.
+Goa has a lot of history and is extremely rich when it comes to the cultural side of things, beautiful churches, uncompromising forts and bustling markets.
+The more you explore Goa the more layers you discover to this amazing state and the worlds that not only live but thrive in this beautiful sunshine state.

-For the Nightlife – The stretches of Calangute and Baga have a lot of shacks that are popular with Indian tourists, some of the more popular ones are the legendary Tito’s and St. Anthony’s which is known for its Karaoke scene.
+The stretches of Calangute and Baga beaches have a lot of shacks that are popular with Indian tourists.
+Some of the more popular ones are the legendary Tito’s and St. Anthony’s which is known for its karaoke scene.
 Head to Shiva Valley on a Tuesday night for a crazy night of dancing to trance.